-It is a way to express yourself, discover yourself, and to embrace yourself.
+It is a way to express yourself, discover yourself, and embrace yourself.
 However, like most things in life, one must know the structure and the rules.
 Those rules are kind of important.
-Once those rules are understood then it becomes a blast!
+Once those rules are understood, then it becomes a blast!

 In my classroom, I expect the students to become a bit of a dysfunctional family.
-This is to help them learn how to network, get a support system built up, and to help each other out.
+The idea of a family helps them learn networking skills, and assists in obtaining a support system.

 Writing is more about taking the abstract and making it more concrete.
 The way to do this is through using various techniques.
-This can be done through reading, writing, improvising, music, through your five senses, interviews, movies, television, and even basic observations.
+This can be done through:

-The art of writing is a wonderful and magical world that has been known to take down kingdoms, to instigate the old world order, and to embrace positive change.
+The art of writing is a wonderful and magical world that has taken down kingdoms, instigate the old world order, and embrace positive change.